 Webecome, our commitment to the prevention of Cyberbullying

-We recently celebrated the The National Day against Bullying and Cyberbullying and the Safer Internet Day (World Day of Positive Internet Use), which focused on the addiction of young people to smartphones, PCs, social networks and platforms, the protection of minors and the responsibilities of each part of the community in making the network a positive and, as far as possible, safe place.
-Many themes that the pandemic has made even more relevant.
-Both events had great media coverage, many workshops, workshops and debates explored the phenomenon.
+There is a succession of events, workshops and debates that explore the phenomenon and bring into focus the addiction of the youngest to smartphones, PCs, social networks and platforms, the protection of minors and the responsibilities of each part of the community in making the web a positive and, as far as possible, safe place.

 Bullying is aggressive and repeated behavior against victims who are often vulnerable and unable to defend themselves.
 The aggression, sometimes physical at other times verbal, ranges from insult to reputational discredit.